Quantum key distribution: Quantum key exchange

 Entanglement-based schemes leverage the properties of quantum entangled quantum states to securely share cryptographic keys between two parties, Alice and Bob.
 In an entanglement-based scheme, Alice and Bob share pairs of entangled photons.
 This means the state of one photon is inherently linked to the state of the other, no matter the distance between them.
 This is known as entanglement and means that, for example, performing a measurement on one object affects the other.
 If an entangled pair of objects is shared between two parties, anyone intercepting either object alters the overall system, revealing the presence of the third party (and the amount of information they have gained).
 This property is important to ensuring security.
 In this scheme, a source prepares and distributes a maximally entangled quantum state where one system is sent to Alice and another to Bob.
 Alice measures her half of the entangled pair, randomly choosing between different measurement bases.
 Bob then measures his half using the same or different bases.
-On measurement, Alice and Bob obtain perfectly correlated outcomes which are completelly random.
+On measurement, Alice and Bob obtain perfectly correlated outcomes which are completely random.
 The results of their measurements, when compared, can be used to establish a shared secret key.
 Examples of entanglement-based protocols include the E91, BBM92 protocols.
 The quantum states of two (or more) separate objects can become linked together in such a way that they must be described by a combined quantum state, not as individual objects.

 These two approaches can each be further divided into three families of protocols: discrete variable, continuous variable and distributed phase reference coding.
 Discrete variable protocols were the first to be invented, and they remain the most widely implemented.
 The other two families are mainly concerned with overcoming practical limitations of experiments.
 The two protocols described below both use discrete variable coding.